 Not Weird Just Autistic is run by J.R. and Shannon, both adults on the spectrum who were diagnosed later in life (Shannon in her 30s and J.R. in his 40s).
 We have each struggled in life, as does everyone with or without a disability, to find our place and purpose in today’s world.

 In different ways, our respective diagnoses provided explanations and relief, while also reinforcing the sense of separateness and inferiority that come from lives spent thinking, perceiving, and behaving differently from the majority of our peers.
 We work continually to accept ourselves and our challenges, to value our own unique perspectives and talents, and to find our voices.

 Everyone has a right to be accepted and valued for the unique blend of abilities, experiences, and life challenges that make them who they are.
 Each of us is worthy of the same respect and consideration without regard to difference or disability.
 In the words of Temple Grandin, people with Autism Spectrum Disorders are, “different, not less.”

 WHAT WE WANT TO DO

-We want to encourage others, with and without autism, who are looking to find their place, their purpose, and their voice.
+We want to encourage others, adults with autism, adults with Asperger's and those without either, who are looking to find their place, their purpose, and their voice.
 Those on the spectrum face unique challenges in that regard due to, among other things, communication difficulties and rampant misconceptions about autism.
 Our goal is to remove the barriers – practical, ideological, legal, and social – that marginalize and isolate those with autism and related disorders.

 HOW WE WANT TO DO IT